In this post we discuss why you should train your calf muscles to slow down the ageing process and the best exercises to use.

 Maintaining the strength of these muscles may also slow down the changes in walking and running gait that are associated with the ageing process.

-Learn more about exercise and ageing with our FREE comprehensive guide to getting strong and healthy past 50.
+Learn more about exercise and ageing with our FREE comprehensive guide.